 Disease prevention is treatment intended to prevent a disease from occurring or worsening.
-Independent, older people with minimal or no chronic disease, as well as older people with several noncurable but treatable diseases, benefit from disease prevention measures.
+Disease prevention measures benefit independent older people with minimal or no chronic disease and older people with several noncurable but treatable diseases.

 Primary and Secondary Prevention

 Primary prevention aims to stop disease before it starts, often by reducing or eliminating risk factors.
-Primary prevention may include immunoprophylaxis Overview of Immunization Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more (vaccinations), chemoprophylaxis (see Table: Chemoprevention and Immunization for Older Patients Chemoprevention and Immunization for Older Patients ), and lifestyle changes (see Table: Lifestyle Measures That Help Prevent Common Chronic Diseases Lifestyle Measures That Help Prevent Common Chronic Diseases ).
+Primary prevention may include immunoprophylaxis Overview of Immunization Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more (vaccinations), chemoprophylaxis (see table ), and lifestyle changes (see table ).

 Secondary prevention aims to detect and treat disease or its complications at an early stage, before symptoms or functional losses occur, thereby minimizing morbidity and mortality.

 Screening Screening Tests Test results may help make a diagnosis in symptomatic patients (diagnostic testing) or identify occult disease in asymptomatic patients (screening).
 If the tests were appropriately ordered on... read more can be a primary or secondary preventive measure.
 Screening can be used to detect risk factors, which may be altered to prevent disease, or to detect disease in asymptomatic people, who can then be treated early.